akka/akka/akka-docs/rst/java/remoting-artery.rst

 the ability to serialize directly into and from ByteBuffers.

-As the new feature only changes how bytes are read and written, and the rest of the serializatio infrastructure remained the same, we recommend reading the :ref:`serialization-scala` documentation first.
+As the new feature only changes how bytes are read and written, and the rest of the serializatio infrastructure remained the same, we recommend reading the :ref:`serialization-java` documentation first.

 Implementing an :class:`akka.serialization.ByteBufferSerializer` works the same way as any other serializer,

-.. includecode:: ../../../akka-actor/src/main/scala/akka/serialization/Serializer.scala#ByteBufferSerializer
+.. includecode:: code/docs/actor/ByteBufferSerializerDocTest.java#ByteBufferSerializer-interface

-Implementing a serializer for Artery is therefore as simple as implementing this interface, and binding the serializer as usual (which is explained in :ref:`serialization-scala`).
+Implementing a serializer for Artery is therefore as simple as implementing this interface, and binding the serializer as usual (which is explained in :ref:`serialization-java`).

 Implementations should typically extend ``SerializerWithStringManifest`` and in addition to the ``ByteBuffer`` based ``toBinary`` and ``fromBinary`` methods also implement the array based ``toBinary`` and ``fromBinary`` methods.